 This year, there is an added feature.
 If you have previously submitted your taxes, you can opt to have the FAFSA link up with the IRS to get this information for you.
 This eliminates a lot of confusion, and is a great way to avoid errors.

 Our School Code is 041898.
 You will be asked to enter this toward the end of the FAFSA application; the same page will ask you whether you want on or off-campus housing (there is no on-campus housing at the Academy).
 This does NOT obligate you to come to the Academy, but it will speed up the process of our Financial Aid Department’s ability to answer any questions you may have about what you qualify for (and we like answering questions for you as quickly as possible, so you have all the information necessary to make an informed decision.

-Step Three: Submit the FAFSA, and be sure to ‘sign’ your PIN (and your parent’s PIN if you are under 24) to the FAFSA.
+Be sure to ‘sign’ your PIN (and your parent’s PIN if you are under 24) to the FAFSA.

-Step Four: Give our Financial Aid Office a call or email (818-701-5799 or email@example.com), and let them know that you submitted your FAFSA.
+Let them know that you submitted your FAFSA.
 They will watch for your FAFSA to arrive, and give you a call or email to let you know what to do next.
 By all means, schedule a tour with our Admissions Department so you will be well informed when you decide what to do with your future.
 Even if we receive your FAFSA (we call it an ISIR), and we calculate your award, you are STILL NOT OBLIGATED in any way to our school.